American School for the Deaf: History

-The impetus behind its founding was the fact that Alice Cogswell, the daughter of a wealthy local surgeon (Mason Fitch Cogswell), was deafened in childhood by fever at a time when the British schools were an unacceptable substitute for a local school.
-Dr. Cogswell prevailed upon the young Gallaudet (who had recently graduated from Yale University's School of Divinity and had begun studying at Andover).
-Gallaudet met young Alice in Hartford, where he was recovering from a chronic illness.
+The impetus behind its founding was the fact that Alice Cogswell, the daughter of wealthy local surgeon Mason Fitch Cogswell, was deafened in childhood by fever at a time when the British schools were an unacceptable substitute for a local school.
+Cogswell prevailed upon the young Gallaudet (who had recently graduated from Yale University's School of Divinity and had begun studying at Andover).
+Gallaudet met young Alice in Hartford, where he was recovering from illness.

 Cogswell and nine other citizens decided that the known 84 deaf children in New England needed appropriate facilities.
 However, competent teachers could not be found, so they sent Gallaudet in 1815 on a tour of Europe, where deaf education was a much more developed art.
-After being rebuffed by the Braidwoods, Gallaudet turned to the Parisian French schoolteachers of the famous school for the Deaf in Paris, where he successfully recruited Laurent Clerc.
+After being rebuffed by Robert Kinniburgh, the head of Braidwood's Academy for the Deaf and Dumb, who refused to share Thomas Braidwood's deaf pedagogy, Gallaudet turned to the Parisian French schoolteachers of the famous school for the Deaf in Paris, where he successfully recruited Laurent Clerc.

-On the strength of Clerc's reputation, the ASD was incorporated as the "Connecticut Asylum for the Education of Deaf and Dumb Persons," as it was originally known, in May 1816.
-When it opened in 1817, there were seven students enrolled: Alice Cogswell, George Loring, Wilson Whiton, Abigail Dillingham, Otis Waters, John Brewster, and Nancy Orr.
-The original name of the school was: The Connecticut Asylum (at Hartford) for the Education and Instruction of Deaf and Dumb Persons.
-John Brewster Jr., was a 51-year-old itinerant portrait painter.
+On the strength of Clerc's reputation, ASD was incorporated as the "Connecticut Asylum for the Education of Deaf and Dumb Persons," as it was originally known, in May 1816.
+When it opened in 1817, there were seven students enrolled: Alice Cogswell, George Loring, Wilson Whiton, Abigail Dillingham, Otis Waters, John Brewster Jr., and Nancy Orr.
+The original name of the school was The Connecticut Asylum (at Hartford) for the Education and Instruction of Deaf and Dumb Persons.